-Auto Covers vs Manual Winter Covers: Cost Comparison, Pros and Cons of Pool Covers
+Auto Covers vs Manual Winter Covers: Cost, Pros and Cons

-At Royal Pools G2 Landscaping, we install vinyl liner and fiberglass pools, which can be outfitted with either an auto cover or a solid winter cover.
-There are a few things to take into consideration when choosing your type of cover, such as maintenance, efficiency, cost, etc. This article will explore the pros and cons of each option to help you make an informed decision.
+Royal Pools G2 Landscaping installs vinyl liner and fiberglass pools.
+You can fit either with an auto cover or a solid winter cover.
+You’ll have to consider a few factors when choosing your type of cover, such as maintenance, efficiency, cost, etc. This article will explore the pros and cons of each option to help you make an informed decision.

 Cost Comparison of Pool Covers